Blessedsarah/Balance-of-Payment-Analysis/README.md

 ![image](https://github.com/user-attachments/assets/92dd4dac-0be4-4819-9f80-3b3737103090)
 - Germany experienced a deficit in her Capital Account except in 2010 and 2014 where there was a slight increase in surplus.
 This indicates that the country has had more capital outflows than inflows.
 - Current Account Surplus: This indicates that the country's exports have exceeded its imports.
 The surplus is primarily driven by positive balances from goods and services.
 The primary income is also able to offset the negative balance from secondary income.
 -  Financial Account surplus.
 This means that the country's financial inflows have exceeded its outflows.
 All investment accounts showed consistent positive balances, with Portfolio Investment being the major contributor to the surplus.
-This was sufficient to offset the fewer occurring deficits.
+This was sufficient to offset the fewer deficits arising from other years.
 ### Comparative Analysis
 ![image](https://github.com/user-attachments/assets/764ffaed-adac-49c8-9918-27e616023f00)
 - The capital account balances indicate that France has had surplus years, Germany has had deficit years, while Albania has maintained a relatively stable surplus.